DDMAL/Rodan/rodan/jobs/text_alignment/README.md

 The script  `/training_new_models/save_text_strips.py` can be used to segment layer-separated images (specifically, whichever layer has the text and doesn't have the neumes or staff lines) into text strips that can then be used for training.
 Use the command-line interface of that script to point at a folder full of such images and it'll segment each of them, saving the strips from each image into their own folder.
 For example, you could run: `python save_text_strips.py /path/to/image/files /path/to/output/destination `.

+In addition, the script `/training_new_models/save_text_strips.py` has three parameters other than input and output paths.
+- `-w` (default = 2.0): Factor by which to manually increase width of text strips (default 2.0).
+Increase if the tops or bottoms of letters are cut off.
+- `-d` (default = 6): Controls amount of despeckling to run on image before line-finding.
+Higher values increase tolerance to noise but may remove small markings or diacritics.
+- `-l` (default = 70): Approximate height of letters in text lines in the manuscript, from baseline to median (i.e., the height of an "a" or an "e")

 Calamari has a command-line interface for training models, that can be run once enough training data has been collected: [Calamari getting started guide](https://calamari-ocr.readthedocs.io/en/latest/doc.command-line-usage.html#calamari-train)

  You don't need to do _too_ many for text alignment to work correctly; 99% accuracy is overkill!
 For the Salzinnes manuscript, I transcribed about 40 pages, which took ~3 hours, and let it train for about 12 hours, and this was perfectly sufficient.